Framework-R-D/phlex-design/doc/ch_preliminaries/data_flow.rst

    ts = g\ (f\ ws) = (g \comp f)\ ws

 where :math:`ws` and :math:`ts` are the wires and tracks, respectively.

-An alternative representation to the equational form is a *directed graph*
+An alternative representation is a *directed graph*

 .. graphviz:: functional-programming-data-flow.gv
    :align: center